JavaScriptJacksn/project-two-interactive-frontend-rock-paper-scissors-spock-lizard/README.md

 - On all devices listed above, the site is fully responsive and accessible.
 - Firefox and Chrome dev tools were also used to simulate the realistic viewports of a varied selection of devices, to which all are currently responsive and accessible.
 - I confirmed that the colors and fonts chosen are easy to read and accessible by running the site through Chrome’s lighthouse in the developer tools.
+- Three user candidates were asked to use and test the site before and post-deployment, with their user experience stories really being of use in bug fixing as explained in the 'Bugs' section.

 <img src="assets/images/README/lighthouse-report.jpg" alt="Lighthouse report" width="40%">